Tydox/Auxilary-Notes/HUFFMAN_ACCELERATOR_TUTORIAL.md

 ```

 All 147 entry comparators exist physically in one table bank.
 They evaluate in
-parallel rather than being reused by a 147-iteration software loop.
+parallel rather than being reused by a software loop that examines entries in
+sequence until it finds a match.
+The CPU loop also performs list iteration,
+Python-object and attribute access, loop/branch control, and calls to bitfield
+methods.
+An object access may hit a CPU cache, so it would be inaccurate to say
+that every access reaches DRAM; the important point is that the general-purpose
+CPU must execute these operations as a dependent instruction sequence.

 Parallel does not mean zero time.
 Electrical signals still pass through mask,
 comparison, and priority-selection logic.
 The path must settle before the next